 |Android Contacts - Link and Unlink / Join and Separate|

-Android and iOS contacts are all in one place, no matter if they are kept in Gmail, Yahoo, Facebook, IBM Lotus Notes or Outlook.
-This document shows how to link and unlink them.
+Keep contacts in one place, from Gmail, Yahoo, Facebook, Domino or Outlook.
+This is how to link and unlink them

 October 2016: Not much has changes since 2010 when my wife got the first Samsung Galaxy.
 She now has the Galaxy Edge and loves the device.
 I use the BlackBerry Z10 and the contacts work the same way.